 Sapo Juma Flower Garden

 Located only 4 minutes from Sipiso-Piso Waterfall.
 Sapo Juma is a highland flower garden.
-Just like Sipiso-Piso, Sapo Juma also a great place to admire the beauty of Lake Toba.
+Just like Sipiso-Piso, Sapo Juma is just a great spot to admire the beauty of Lake Toba.

-In addition to the picturesque of the lake.
-Guests can admire the variety of flowers in this garden.
-Be it hydrangea, kana flower, cosmos, or bright marigold.
+In addition to the picturesque lake, guests can admire the variety of flowers in this garden.
+Be it a hydrangea, kana flower, cosmos, or bright marigold.
 Their vivid colors are such a feast to the eye – a fresh break among all the greens.

 Camping at Bukit Gundul

 Imagine waking up in the morning at the land above the clouds.
 As the fog disappears, Lake Toba slowly unravels itself out of the mist.
-Visitors can have such experience by camping at Bukit Gundul.
-Also known as Bukit Sipiso-Piso, the hill is only a few minutes drive from the waterfall.
+Visitors can have such an experience by camping at Bukit Gundul.
+Also known as Bukit Sipiso-Piso, the hill is only a few minutes’ drives from the waterfall.

 The climb takes 2 hours but tourists can also go by motorcycle or car to the top.
 Aside from camping, the hill is an even better broad landscape to admire Sipiso-Piso waterfall.
-Enjoy a clearer view of Karo highland, Mount Sibuatan and of course the lake Toba itself.
-Floating clouds is not a rare sight too.
-Wear warm clothing here as the temperature could drop all the sudden.
+Enjoy a clearer view of Karo highland, Mount Sibuatan, and of course lake Toba itself.
+Floating clouds are not a rare sight too.
+Wear warm clothing here as the temperature could drop all of a sudden.

 Batak Delicacies

-Andaliman pepper grows only at Batak highlands.
+Andaliman pepper grows only in Batak highlands.
 And is, in fact, the specialty of this region.
 Complete the dishes with sambal tuktuk, a specialty of Tongging Village.
-It’s quite similar like any Indonesian chili sauce.
-However, andaliman in the ingredient, give additional distinct taste similar to Szechuan pepper.
+It’s quite similar to any Indonesian chili sauce.
+However, andaliman in the ingredient gives an additional distinct taste similar to Szechuan pepper.

 Sipiso-Piso Waterfall Opening Hours